Enhancing Adversarial Robustness with Signed Distance Fields for Harmonizing Geometric Invariance and Texture: Experiments

-The efficacy of ShapePuri is validated through a comprehensive evaluation compared to current state-of-the-art defense mechanisms, as summarized in \cref{tab:comparewithsota}.
-The results indicate that ShapePuri consistently delivers superior clean and robust accuracy across diverse adversarial settings.
-Under the untargeted PGD-100 attack, ShapePuri reaches \(79.47\%\) clean accuracy and \(76.43\%\) robust accuracy, surpassing the diffusion-based defense OSCP~\cite{lei2025instant} by \(1.8\%\) and \(2.54\%\), respectively.
-In the targeted PGD-40 attack, ShapePuri slightly improves the performance to \(80.73\%\) clean and \(79.02\%\) robust accuracy.
-For the strong AutoAttack, ShapePuri yields substantial gains and improves clean accuracy by \(6.1\%\) (\(84.06\%\) vs. \(77.96\%\)) and robust accuracy by \(7.45\%\) (\(81.64\%\) vs. \(74.19\%\)).
-Notably, ShapePuri is the first defense framework to exceed \(80\%\) robust accuracy threshold.
-Furthermore, we conduct a fine grained analysis on category specific subsets of ImageNet.
-The framework achieves $82.56\%$ average accuracy across \(125\) dog classes and $94.92\%$ across \(59\) bird classes.
-This demonstrate that ShapePuri mitigates the adversarial sensitivity to non-robust textures while maintaining the discriminative fidelity required for precise classification.
-Qualitative results shown in \cref{fig:imagewithnoise} illustrate the capability of the model to preserve semantic structure and boundary integrity even under adversarial perturbations.
+To assess the performance of GeoTexPuri, we present a comprehensive comparison with state-of-the-art defense mechanisms on ImageNet, as summarized in Table~\ref{tab:comparesdfsota}.
+The results show that our approach consistently outperforms existing methods, achieving superior clean and robust accuracy across various adversarial settings.
+Under the untargeted PGD-100 attack, our framework achieves 74.47\% robust accuracy using the ResNet-50 backbone, which exceeds the leading diffusion-based defense OSCP~\cite{lei2025instant}.
+In the targeted PGD-40 setting, GeoTexPuri improves performance to 81.55\% clean and 80.90\% robust accuracy using the same ResNet-152 backbone.
+For the rigorous AutoAttack benchmark, our framework improves clean accuracy by 6.83\% (84.79\% vs. 77.96\%) and robust accuracy by 9.33\% (83.52\% vs. 74.19\%) utilizing a ConvNeXt-L backbone.
+In addition, we aim to establish a more challenging benchmark by adopting larger models and stronger attacks.
+ConvNeXt-L has been adopted in recent adversarial training works, but remains unexplored in adversarial purification due to its prohibitive training cost.
+Our framework makes this feasible.

+\textbf{Qualitative Analysis via Grad-CAM Interpretability.} To interpret the underlying mechanism of GeoTexPuri robustness, we use Grad-CAM~\cite{selvaraju2017grad}, which generates gradient-weighted class activation maps to visualize decision-making regions through a pseudo-color heatmap as illustrated in Fig.~\ref{fig:gradcam}.
+The red signifies peak activation of core semantic features, while blue and violet denote ignored background components or noise.
+The baseline models without defense exhibit fragmented and chaotic activation patterns under all adversarial scenarios.
+The high-importance (red) regions frequently drift away from the target object and dissipate into the background.
+In contrast, GeoTexPuri demonstrates a strong ability to maintain a concentrated and consistent focus on the object through invariant structure.

-\subsection{Ablation study}
+\subsection{Ablation Study}